 Following the successful creation of a shipment on ChannelEngine, a notification is displayed at the top of the Edit order page on WooCommerce.

-Tracking codes can be updated on ChannelEngine by calling the save function of the controller
+Tracking codes can be manually updated on ChannelEngine by configuring the fields below in the ChannelEngine section, on the right-hand side of the order details page on WooCommerce:

 Update tracking codes on WooCommerce

 All orders pushed to WooCommerce display information fetched from ChannelEngine on the Edit order page on WooCommerce.
 From this information box, you can choose a shipping method and enter tracking codes for shipped orders.